-Usually we have 2 family Thanksgivings, one with J’s family and one with mine.
-This year though, we only had one dinner (with my family) that was sandwiched between visiting J’s family and some of my extended family.
+Usually we have 2 family Thanksgivings, one with my partner’s family and one with mine.
+This year though, we only had one dinner (with my family) that was sandwiched between visiting his family and then some of my extended family.
 It was a full day to say the least.

 As with last year, about 1/2 of us at the table partook in the vegan Thanksgiving food and the other half had the turkey and nonvegan stuffing plus some of the vegan food.

 We started with an amuse bouche which was my ginger kuri pudding with granola and pomegranate seeds.
 Think of it as pumpkin pie but better.

 For our main feast we had:

 - Field Roast en croute: My partner cannot go a Thanksgiving without one of these!
 It’s my favorite of the vegan turkey products, too, because I’m not so big on meat replicas and this is more of it’s own thing.
 Also, this was the only thing not homemade.

 - Creamy roasted garlic mashed potatoes: my mom made all the potatoes vegan (earth balance and almond milk), and my partner stirred some of his cashew garlic cream into it.

 - Mac and cheese: My partner went over the top with this version of his Thanksgiving staple.
 Pasta tossed with a homemade creamy cheese sauce and topped with Daiya cheddar then baked to perfection.

 All of the desserts were vegan this year.
 Hooray!
 We had: